 Growing weed at home can be easy if you’re allowed to by law.
-Anyone with some time and space to spare can become the proud owner of their own unique batch of homegrown green goodness.
+Anyone with some time and space to spare can become the proud owner of their own unique cannabis plants.
 In this article you’ll find some grower’s basics to get started.
 We have all the knowledge and all the prime cannabis genetics to get you set up.
-Let’s get going, so you can get growing!
+So without further ado, let’s talk growing cannabis at home #101!

 Growing Weed At Home Is Easy

 Most cannabis fans never get round to growing their own weed at home.
-That is a real pity, because raising your own batch of homegrown cannabis is easy.
+That is a real pity, because raising your own homegrown cannabis is easy.
 Perhaps even more importantly, growing your own weed supply is a great way to save money.
 Yes, going to your local vendor or dispensary is fast and easy, but you’re also spending money that you could have saved.
 Last but definitely not least is the fun factor in growing weed.
-There’s a deep sense of satisfaction to be had in smoking a joint full of weed from your own backyard or improvised growing room.
+There’s a deep sense of satisfaction to be had in enjoying what you grew in your own backyard or improvised growing room.

 And then there is the powerful sense of control you’ll get from making all the decisions yourself.
 Where do you grow?
 What seeds and genetics do you use?
 Are you going for fully organic weed, or do you use growing aides like fertilizers and growth boosters?
 It’s all up to you, if you decide and are able to grow cannabis plants at home.
 Can you feel those green thumbs tingling yet?
 Great.
 Let’s go over some grower’s basics.